 NPS works with Active Directory (AD), the most widely used online directory, so when a user requests network access, the NPS is able to check the network’s AD instance for that user’s entry and any attributes attached to them.

-Standard Authentication with On-Prem NPSradius nps
+Standard Authentication with On-Prem NPS

 NPS has historically provided a critical role for a Windows infrastructure.
 The typical setup is using NPS as a RADIUS server proxy to enable user authentication for services like Wi-Fi, VPN, switches, and other network gear.
 NPS is a perfect fit for an on-prem AD environment.